ev3dev-lang-java/ev3dev-lang-java/docs/adr/adr-lejos-support.md

 # Implement LeJOS API on top of EV3Dev (Nov 2015)

-EV3 Brick is the first Lego Mindstorms Brick with capacity to Linux.
+EV3 Brick is the first Lego Mindstorms Brick powerful enough to run Linux.

-LeJOS team designed a solution on top of Busybox a non complete Linux solution. this architecture don't have USB support to connect devices like a LIDAR or an Arduino Board.
+LeJOS team designed a solution on top of a LEGO-provided Linux rootfs & Linux kernel with modules also provided by LEGO, although enhanced by leJOS hackers.
+This architecture doesn't have proper USB support to connect devices like a LIDAR or an Arduino Board.
+Also, LEGO didn't provide any package manager, so the core system is effectively stuck in time.

 With the time, the number of developers decreased and the project launched few releases.

 In 2015 appeared a project named EV3Dev, a OSS project designed to provide a Debian distribution for EV3 and RaspberryPi boards like BrickPi or PiStorms.
 The project included an interface to operate with EV3 sensors/actuators and I2C devices.

 The main reasons to implement LeJOS Interfaces on top of EV3Dev were: